-The XBn Hot Midwave IR detector is housed in a vacuum-sealed vessel known as a dewar.
+The XBn Hot Midwave IR detector is housed in a vacuum-sealed vessel known as a “dewar.”
 The dewar is then incorporated into an integrated detector/cooler assembly (IDCA) which is comprised of an optical window, a cold shield and a cold filter.
 The focal plane of the detector is attached to an electrical split-Stirling cooler to enable heat to be conducted away.
-Reducing the weight of the camera was possible because the split-Sterling linear cooler is lighter than its cryogenic counterpart while providing a smaller footprint and longer life.
+Reducing the weight of the camera was possible because the split-Sterling linear cooler is lighter than its cryogenic counterpart – all while providing a smaller footprint and longer life.
 The Sterling cooler lowers the temperature of both the FPA detector – protecting the IR detector from thermal background stray radiation – and the spectral cold filter mounted in front of the detector which limits the radiation reaching the FPA.

 In the Ventus OGI camera, a cold shield was used to protect the detector from unwanted heating by IR or thermal radiation reflected within the dewar.
 The f/1.5 cold shield allows the maximum amount of IR energy from a scene to enter through the lens before impinging on the detector.
 Lenses for infrared cameras with cooled detectors must be compatible with the internal optical design of the cold housing in which the IR detector array is located.
-To focus the energy onto the detector and to match the aperture of the cold shield, an f/1.5 lens with manual focus was developed using specialized optical coatings that restrict IR energy to a wavelength range optimized for the narrow band pass cold filter.
+To focus the energy onto the detector and to match the aperture of the cold shield, an f/1.5 lens with manual focus was developed using specialized optical coatings that restrict IR energy to a wavelength range optimized for the narrow band-pass cold filter.
 Marrying the characteristics of the lens and filter enables the camera to detect gas plumes more effectively.

 To support various applications, the 30 frames-per-second (fps) Ventus OGI is available with a number of different output options.
 Interfaces to the camera currently include a 14-bit CameraLink interface, NTSC or PAL analog video, and an RS-422 serial interface for camera control.A custom option is available to provide users with an H.264-encoded IP stream or GigE Vision interface that delivers both video and camera control.

 In certain instances, there may be only a slight temperature difference between a target and the background image.
-Generally, it is preferable to have a 5 degree C temperature difference between a gas plume and the background.
+Generally, it is preferable to have a 5° C temperature difference between a gas plume and the background.
 When this is not the case, dynamic contrast enhancement and noise reduction tools can help the user better visualize the plume.
 Automatic Gain Control (AGC) can adjust the brightness and contrast on localized areas of the image based on the distribution of thermal intensities.
 The contrast of the foreground and background images can be adjusted independently.
-In the case mentioned above, the foreground boost could increase the contrast of the gas plume, while the background boost would reveal more details of the equipment and surrounding area.
+In the case mentioned above, the foreground boost could increase the contrast of the gas plume, while the background boost could reveal more details of the equipment and surrounding area.